 Okinawa is a gorgeous collection of islands around 400 miles south of mainland Japan.
-It boasts sandy white beaches, glamorous hotel resorts, and fun activities like snorkelling, scuba diving, and swimming with marine animals.
+It boasts sandy white beaches, glamorous hotel resorts, and fun activities like snorkeling, scuba diving, and swimming with marine animals.
 It is also home to several sightseeing spots such as gardens and castles, making the group of islands a worthwhile visit for those vacationing for a summer break.

 Okinawa is a popular spot for people to escape the busy city life and get some serious seaside therapy.
 There are also many great outdoor activities you can participate in besides swimming and sunbathing.
 If you’re heading to Okinawa, try out these 100 things to do in one of Japan’s most beautiful prefectures.